 All of the dogs here are almost all are on eye medication.
 I had to make a chart that I taped to the kitchen cabinet to help me remember who gets what when.
 Kelly hates her eye drops, and I feel badly that I have to upset her twice a day.

 The dogs sleep much of the day, and I love the quiet time.
 Dude my new completely blind foster, has been having trouble learning his way around the doggie door, and I’m encouraged today as he finally goes to the door that leads to the yard all by himself!
+He learned by counting the steps, one, two, and three I’m free.
 He’s also learning “step” and “watch.”
 He’s an amazing foster, gentle and respectful to the other dogs here, and has not had one accident in the house.
 I know how lucky I am to have him here.

 Later, I'm lounging around the house in a t-shirt and sweats, and decide to give Cody’s x-pen a good scrubbing.
 I've got Vee in my arms when a horn honks.
-Runway and Kelly, begin barking.
+Mikey and Kelly, begin barking.
 A lot.
-I look out the window, and I can see it's the UPS man.
+I look out the window, and I can see it's the FEDEX man this time.
 I run to put on a sweatshirt.
 Whoops, I still have Vee in my arms, so I put her down first.
 Sweatshirt on, I head to the door.
 Mikey and Kelly are continuing their chorus.

 OK, what was I doing?
 Oh, yes, cleaning Cody’s x-pen.
 I go back to his x-pen.
 He isn't there.
 Where's Cody?
 Panic for a few seconds, but then I remember I put hI’m down elsewhere.
 There he is!!
 Cody’s x-pen cleaned, I take a glance in the mirror in the den as I walk by.
 My sweatshirt is on inside out.